What is Negative SEO and Does it Matter?

 Building unnatural backlinks

 By far, the most prolific yet least technically savvy type of negative SEO attack is someone submitting your website to scammy directory pages.
 These pages will then create many anchored links to various pages within your domain.
-This boosted your SEO juice in the past, but with more modern search algorithms, these pages have been largely discredited, leading to a link here having the opposite impact—down-ranking your site.
+This tactic boosted SEO juice in the past, but with more modern search algorithms, these pages have been largely discredited, leading to a link here having the opposite impact—down-ranking your site.

 What to do: